omeka/omeka-s-enduser/docs/content/items.md

 #### Omeka resource
 Choosing an Omeka resource as a metadata value creates an [internal link between the resource you are creating and the resource that fills that field](#linked-resources).

 When creating an item, you have the option to use either another item or an item set.
-If the item has media attached, you can also choose from within that media - not any other media in the installation.
+If the item has media attached, you can also choose from within that media - not other media in the installation.

 Choosing a resource type will open a side drawer where you can browse all of those resources in the installation.
-You can use the search function at the top of the drawer to narrow down the list or to quickly find a specific item.
+You can use the search function at the top of the drawer to narrow down the list or to quickly find a specific resource.

 Once you select a resource, detailed information will load, and you must click "Select resource" to finish linking the resources.
 You can also click the "X" button in the upper right-hand corner to go back to the list of resources.